frontenddogma/web-development-glossary/manuscript/e.md

 Encryption
 : The process of converting ordinary information (called plaintext) into unintelligible form (called ciphertext).&nbsp;[†](#w-cryptography)

+End of line
+: → Newline

 End tag
 : The closing tag of an HTML or another markup language’s element, like `</p>`, a paragraph’s end tag.

+End-of-file
+: A condition in a computer operating system where no more data can be read from a data source.
+The data source is usually called a file or stream.
+The actual value of EOF is implementation-dependent (but is commonly `-1`, such as in glibc) and is distinct from all valid character codes.
+Block-reading functions return the number of bytes read, and if this is fewer than asked for, then the end of file was reached or an error occurred (checking of errno or dedicated function, such as ferror is often required to determine which).&nbsp;[†](#w-eof)

 End-to-end testing
 : A software test methodology focused on testing an entire application from start to end based on conditions that are as realistic as possible, explicitly including dependencies on other software and infrastructure.